kdschlosser/python_msvc/README.md

 You will want to set up the environment before you import distutils or setuptools.

-Now onto some of the goodies.
+Now onto the goodies.
 This module provides access to a bucket load of information.

 Here are the properties and attributes available